Winter 2011 / Spring 2012 - Odds 'n Ends...

 It really is ...
 (Updated: May 17/13)

-During a recent commercial flight the passenger in the next seat and I started chatting.
+During a recent commercial flight the passenger in the next seat was someone I used to work with and we started chatting.
 After a while things turned from general chit-chat to business matters with stories of bad debts, dealing with dead beats and what a complete waste of time the Ontario Small Claims Court system is.
 After exchanging stories he asked a little bit about Al Sebastian, the Fish Fry biz and then proceeded to describe Al. Talk about spooky, this guy had almost been snared by Al but somehow managed to escape.
 While he was at it he passed along some interesting collection ideas that I've added my arsenal.

 There's a been a surge in web traffic recently.
 Al must be out and about trying to scare up some business.
 Anyone searching for 'Canadian Classic Fishfry', 'Northern Ontario fish batter', 'Fish Fry made in Thunder Bay' or 'Al Fish Batter Thunder Bay' usually finds my site listed on the first page of their search results.
 SEO skills are such a handy thing to have.

 I wonder if Al is in the market for a new vehicle?
 Someone from Bemidji Chrysler (Bemidji, MN) was Googling for Al the other day, found this site and spent some time checking it out.
 I hope they didn't offer him financing.